Ziauddin Sardar: Early life

+Working life

-He read physics and then information science at the City University, London.
-After a five-year stint at King Abdul Aziz University, Jeddah, Saudi Arabia – where he became a leading authority on the hajj, the pilgrimage to Mecca —– he returned to work as Middle East correspondent of the science magazines Nature and New Scientist.
-In 1982, he joined London Weekend Television as a reporter and helped launch the trend-setting Asian programme Eastern Eye.
-In the early 1980s, he was among the founders of Inquiry, a magazine of ideas and policy focusing on Muslim countries, which played a major part in promoting reformist thought in Islam.
-While editing Inquiry, he established the Center for Policy and Futures Studies at East-West University in Chicago.
+He worked for five years at King Abdul Aziz University, Jeddah, Saudi Arabia, becoming an authority on the hajj.
+He returned to work as Middle East correspondent of the science magazines Nature and New Scientist.
+In 1982, he joined London Weekend Television and helped launch the Asian programme Eastern Eye.
+In the early 1980s, he helped to found Inquiry, a magazine focusing on Muslim countries.

-In 1987, Sardar moved to Kuala Lumpur as an advisor to Anwar Ibrahim, the Education Minister.
-Ibrahim went on to become Deputy Prime Minister of Malaysia and following his imprisonment on abuse of power charges, the leader of the Opposition.
-He came back to London in the late 1990s to work as Visiting Professor of Science Studies at Middlesex University, and write for the New Statesman, where he later became a columnist.
-In 1999, he was appointed editor of Futures, the monthly journal of policy, planning and futurology, and became involved in Third Text, the prestigious journal of arts and visual culture, which he co-edited till 2005.
-Also in 1999, he moved to the City University London, London, as Visiting Professor of Postcolonial Studies.
-From 2001 to 2013, he was Professor of Law and Society in the School of Law at Middlesex University.
+In 1987, Sardar moved to Kuala Lumpur as an advisor to Anwar Ibrahim, then Minister of Education for Malaysia.
+He came back to London in the late 1990s to work as Visiting Professor of Science Studies at Middlesex University, and write for the New Statesman, later becoming columnist on the magazine.
+In 1999, he was appointed editor of Futures journal, and became involved in Third Text, a journal of arts and visual culture, which he co-edited till 2005.
+Also in 1999, he moved to City University London, London, as Visiting Professor of Postcolonial Studies.From 2001 to 2013, he was Professor of Law and Society in the School of Law at Middlesex University.